-Set Register 0x01E[2:1] = 01b to select internal zero delay mode.
-In the internal zero delay mode, the output of Channel Divider 0 is routed back to the PLL (N divider) through Mux3 and Mux1 (feedback path shown in blue in Figure 48).
+Internal zero delay mode is selected by setting Register 0x01E[2:1] = 01b.
+In the default internal zero delay mode, the output of Channel Divider 0 is routed back to the PLL (N divider) through Mux3 and Mux1 (feedback path shown in blue in Figure 48).
 The PLL synchronizes the phase/edge of the output of Channel Divider 0 with the phase/edge of the reference input.
+The user can also specify Channel Divider 1, Channel Divider 2, or Channel Divider 3 for zero delay feedback by changing the value in Register 0x01E[4:3].